eclipse-tractusx/pcf-exchange-kit/docs/Software Development View/page_software-development-view.md

 ## Error Handling

-As Release 3.2 only covers the "happy path" for exchange pcf data via the catena-x network.
+As Release 3.2 only covers the "happy path" for exchange PCF data via the Catena-X network.
 Error handling is currently not covered.

 ## Standards